luuisAfonso/shortener-webapp/README.md

     ...

-start the spring-boot application and it will create the DB for you.
+start the spring-boot application and it will create the tables for you.
 After starting for the first time, change the `create` property to `none` like this:

     ...